yiisoft/user/README.md

 }
 ```

+The `CookieLoginMiddleware` will check for the existence of a cookie in the request,
-The login process itself when requested, the `CookieLoginMiddleware` will do automatically.
+validate it and login the user automatically.

 #### Creating a cookie